YUG-1092005/Naukri-Job-Analysis/README.md

 # 📌 Data Source

 **All data was scraped from publicly available job postings on Naukri.com for educational and research purposes only.**
+**Data extracted in range of 23rd May 2025 - 26th May 2025.
+The dataset is subject to change as new job postings are added**